rp15015/tdlwinterschool-finaltask-rinalds/README.md

 # webAutoFinalTask

-This project test thi website - http://www.automationpractice.pl/index.php
+This project test this website - http://www.automationpractice.pl/index.php

 ## How to install